BobbyDusk/activity-logger/README.md

 ## TODO

+- detect completely black screens and remove them, since those indicate when computer was sleeping, so should be treated as stop
 - On start/stop cards, also mention how much time since last start/stop
 - For every day, also have a json file with a summary of
     - start/stop times (both in real life as well as video timestamp)